2020 GT World Challenge America

-The 2020 GT World Challenge America powered by AWS is the 14th season of the United States Auto Club's GT World Challenge America, the third season under ownership of the SRO Motorsports Group and the first season without Blancpain sponsorship.
-The season began on 7 March in Austin and will end on 4 October at Indianapolis.
+The 2020 GT World Challenge America powered by AWS was the 14th season of the United States Auto Club's GT World Challenge America, the third season under ownership of the SRO Motorsports Group and the first season without Blancpain sponsorship.
+The season began on 7 March in Austin and ended on 4 October at Indianapolis.

 Calendar

 At the annual press conference during the 2019 24 Hours of Spa on 26 July, the Stéphane Ratel Organisation announced the first draft of the 2020 calendar with Las Vegas being dropped from the schedule in favor of Indianapolis.
 Austin was removed from the provisional calendar on 25 October, before it would return on 8 November after extensive discussions with team owners and stakeholders.
 The round at Indianapolis became a non-points paying event.